microsoft/maro/docs/source/scenarios/citi_bike.rst

 Moreover, to improve the flexibility of visualizing data, user could use pre-defined formula and selected attributes to generate new attributes.
-Generated attributes would be treated in the same way as origin attributes.
+Generated attributes would be treated in the same way as original attributes.

 .. figure:: ..\images\visualization\dashboard\citi_bike_intra_epoch_by_station_3.gif